 More than ever, schools and districts are focused on creating learning environments where each and every student feels safe, included, and engaged.
-From implementing culturally responsive teaching to rethinking district-wide policies, districts are working to break the historical patterns and systems that contribute to widespread inequities in education today.
+From implementing culturally responsive teaching to rethinking district-wide policies, districts are working to break the historical patterns that contribute to widespread inequities in education today.

 Tracking objective metrics — such as achievement gaps and behavior disproportionality — is critical to analyzing and addressing equity challenges at the district level.
 Until now, however, students' subjective experiences of racial diversity and inclusion have been missing from the picture.
 These experiences are important to understand: Student voice can serve as a compass, helping district leaders identify specific levers to pull to improve equity in education.